 Explore a product naming architecture that appeals to health-conscious consumers.
 The new product name should highlight food information such as nutritional benefits, clean nutrition panels, and novel ingredients.
 Consider how to present common healthy food buzzwords like fresh, natural, organic, or plant-based in a new and fresh way.

-Incorporating these descriptions in food names can attract more consumers and develop a strong brand identity.
-Another way of appealing to health-conscious consumers is to highlight the number of vegetables, meat, flour, or other essential nutrients in the food.
+Incorporating these descriptions into food names can attract more consumers and strengthen brand identity.
+Another way to appeal to health-conscious consumers is to highlight the amount of vegetables, meat, flour, or other essential nutrients in the food.

 For example, a breakfast food product high in protein can be marketed as a “protein pancake powerhouse” or “mind & muscle fuel.”
-Similarly, a food product high in fiber can be sold as a “digestive rest” or “regulate & recover.”
+Similarly, a high-fiber food product can be sold as a “digestive rest” or “regulate & recover.”

 Crafting Irresistible Names